celerysoft/MaterialDesignDialog/README.md

 **Note**

-**Material Design Dialog is Deprecated, please use [AppCompatDialog](http://developer.android.com/reference/android/support/v7/app/AppCompatDialog.html) to instead of**
+**Material Design Dialog is Deprecated, please use [AppCompatDialog](http://developer.android.com/reference/android/support/v7/app/AppCompatDialog.html) to instead of.**

 ## What is it?